In Exercises 27–32, the random variable x is normally distributed... | Channels for Pearson+

 1

+Step 3: Simplify the z-score formula to calculate the z-value.
+This will give you the standardized value corresponding to x = 55.

-Step 3: Use the z-scores obtained in Step 2 to find the corresponding cumulative probabilities from the standard normal distribution table or a statistical software.
-Let Φ(z₁) represent the cumulative probability for z₁ and Φ(z₂) represent the cumulative probability for z₂.
+Step 4: Use a standard normal distribution table (z-table) or a statistical software/tool to find the cumulative probability corresponding to the calculated z-value.
+This cumulative probability represents P(x < 55).

-Step 5: Interpret the result as the probability that the random variable x falls within the range 72 to 82 in the context of the given normal distribution.
+Step 5: Interpret the result.
+The cumulative probability obtained from the z-table or software is the probability that the random variable x is less than 55 in the given normal distribution.

 Verified video answer for a similar problem: